- Written by Dr.Mehmet Demircioglu

 Sometimes returning to the same clinic can make sense, but only if the clinic understands the problem, takes responsibility, has a qualified surgeon involved, and can explain a medically sound repair plan.

-This is especially important when the first clinic has the red flags of hair mill clinics.
-A repair patient needs more judgment, not more volume.
+This matters especially when the first clinic has the red flags of hair mill clinics.
+A repair case needs more judgment, not more volume.

 The decision should not be driven only by compensation.
-A small refund or discounted second surgery can become expensive if it costs the patient more donor grafts.
+A small refund, a free correction, or a discounted second surgery can become expensive if it spends more of the remaining donor supply without a better diagnosis.
+The bigger question is who is most likely to protect the remaining donor and make the next result better.

 Can a second surgery fix a bad result?